fvmach/Conversations-App/README.md

 Client runs on `http://localhost:5173`

-### 4. Access the App
+### 5. Access the App

 1. Open `http://localhost:5173` in your browser
+2. **Sign in with Stytch:**
+   - Enter your email address
+   - Click "Send Magic Link"
+   - Check your email and click the link
+   - You'll be redirected to the app, authenticated
+3. **Configure Twilio Credentials** (if prompted):
-2. Enter your Twilio Account SID and Auth Token
+   - Enter your Twilio Account SID and Auth Token
-3. Start managing conversations!
+4. Start managing conversations!

 ## Features

+- **Stytch B2B Authentication**:
+  - Magic link login (passwordless)
+  - Organization management
+  - Session-based security
+  - Automatic session refresh
 - **Full CRUD for All Resources**:
   - Conversation Services (Create, Read, Update, Delete)
   - Conversations (Create, Read, Update, Delete)